Gabapentin Addiction: Symptoms, Effects, Treatment, and Prevention

 Gabapentin addiction develops when repeated use of the medication alters brain chemistry, leading to compulsive consumption beyond prescribed doses.
 Gabapentin, a prescription medication marketed under the brand name Neurontin, is used to manage nerve pain, seizures, and other chronic conditions.
 While intended for therapeutic purposes, its misuse or excessive consumption precipitates dependency, resulting in gabapentin addiction, which is an inability to control usage, even when it negatively impacts physical, emotional, or social well-being.

-The symptoms of gabapentin addiction include consuming the drug in larger amounts or for longer durations than prescribed, repeated unsuccessful efforts to reduce or control use, spending excessive time obtaining, using, or recovering from gabapentin, experiencing intense cravings, and continuing use despite negative effects on work, school, or social relationships.
 Gabapentin abuse, dependence, and withdrawal have been documented, particularly in individuals with prior substance abuse histories involving alcohol, cocaine, or opioids.
-A review found 18 case reports and studies showing addiction occurring with daily doses exceeding 3000 mg (600–8000 mg/day).
+According to Mersfelder, T., & Nichols, W.’s 2015 study, ‘Gabapentin: Abuse, dependence, and withdrawal’, found 18 case reports and studies showing addiction occurring with daily doses exceeding 3000 mg (600–8000 mg/day).
 Misuse rates were 1.1% in the general population and 22% in drug treatment centers.
-Withdrawal symptoms emerged within 12 hours to 7 days after stopping the drug as reported by Mersfelder T. & Nichols W. 2015 in “Gabapentin: Abuse, Dependence, and Withdrawal.”
+Withdrawal symptoms emerged within 12 hours to 7 days after stopping the drug.

 we work with most major PPO insurance providers